umbraco/UmbracoDocs/Reference/Config/tinyMceConfig/index.md

 ![Code Sample Option in Rich Text Editor Configuration](images/highlighted-code.png)

 :::note
-To display the same formatted code on the public facing part of your website you will need to include `prism.js` and `prism.css` in your view.
-You can get both of these files from https://prismjs.com/ and customise the output styling.
+To display the same formatted code on the public-facing part of your website you will need to include `prism.js` and `prism.css` in your view.
+You can get both of these files from the [Prism JS website](https://prismjs.com/) and customise the output styling.

 You will need to add `code[*]` to the end of the `validElements` section of the tinyMceConfig.config file too.
 More details about this are below.
 :::